guidanoli/luav/README.md

       all  List all indexed versions of Lua cmds  List all available luav commands
-     comp  Print completion options for a luav command doc  Browse through the offline documentation of a version of Lua get  Download an indexed version of Lua help  Print information about a luav command or about all of them info  List information about all indexed versions of Lua
+     comp  Print completion options for a luav command doc  Browse through the manual of a version of Lua get  Download an indexed version of Lua help  Print information about a luav command or about all of them info  List information about all indexed versions of Lua